General

 4. The panel thickness

 You see the industry has this false idea that if a product is thicker then we can call it “heavy duty” without any regard to the other criteria listed above.
 A thicker product does not make it heavy duty.
-You can have a product 3/4″ thick but using a weak dovetail or jigsaw puzzle connection system where the joint is completely vulnerable to vertical separation.
+You can have a product 3/4″ thick but using a weak dovetail or jigsaw puzzle connection system.
+In such cases, the joint is completely vulnerable to vertical separation.
 There is nothing heavy duty about that.
 Yet most competitors offer this.
 If the joint separates even a little vertically you have just created a very unsafe skating condition.
-And the larger the rink the bigger the potential problem can be because of expansion and contraction forces.
-Bad things can happen with temperature changes when the wrong connection system is used.
+The larger the rink, the bigger the potential problem because of expansion and contraction forces.
+Using the wrong connection system can cause problems when temperatures change.

 In the image above it shows a connection system known as the H-Tongue or H-Spline system.
-My competitors hate it and scoff at it and call it old technology etc. The fact is this connection system has been around a while (30 years) and was even patented.
-But when it comes to connection strength this product is the “mother of all heavy duty synthetic ice” connection systems.
+My competitors hate it, scoff at it and call it old technology etc. The fact is this connection system has been around a while (30 years) and was even patented.
+But when it comes to connection strength, this product is the “mother of all heavy duty synthetic ice” connection systems.
 Why?
-It can not be separated vertically or horizontally (unless you actually understand how to take it apart).
-Any monkey can take apart what most companies call a heavy duty system…not only that but they can easily be vandalized and even stolen if they are in outside public spaces (that’s happened too!).
+It cannot be separated vertically or horizontally (unless you actually understand how to take it apart).

-If you are considering buying synthetic ice as a business operator, a hockey training center, a community public rink or something similar then you really should be concerned about panel joint separation.
-Not only could you prevent a potential safety issue but possibly even avoid potential liability concerns.
-We have three “heavy duty synthetic ice” connection systems that can be discussed and we would consult with you about your intended application before we made a recommendation.
+If you are considering buying synthetic ice as a business operator, a hockey training center, a community public rink or something similar, then you really should be concerned about panel joint separation.
+Not only could you prevent a potential safety issue, but possibly even avoid potential liability concerns.
+We offer three “heavy-duty synthetic ice” connection systems.
+We will consult with you about your intended application before recommending the best option.

-If you are serious about wanting to put in the best products to get the best results over the very long term then you owe it to yourself to consider a true heavy duty synthetic ice connection system.
-Read about how important it is to do your research when choosing the brand and type of synthetic ice rink for you.
+If you are serious about wanting to put in the best products to get the best results over the very long term, then you owe it to yourself to consider a true heavy-duty synthetic ice connection system.
+Do your research when choosing the brand and type of synthetic ice rink.

 Posted in General | Comments Off on Heavy Duty Synthetic Ice